KevinPayravi/indie-wiki-buddy/.github/ISSUE_TEMPLATE/request-a-wiki-be-added.md

 name: Request a wiki be added
 about: Request an independent wiki be added
 title: 'Add a wiki: WIKI NAME'
-labels: add wiki
+labels: 'type: new wiki'
-assignees: KevinPayravi
+assignees: violine1101

 ---